wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 :::

 ::: details Simplified
-I correct false thinking with miracles.
-Miracles to heal your prerceptions.
+A miracle corrects false thinking and heals perception.
-Healed perceptions allow you to to know the Divine Order.
+A miracle allows you to to know the Divine Order.
 :::

 38. The Holy Spirit is the mechanism of miracles.